Headshots / Photography

 Additional Routes:

 Go straight to her Facebook and take the detour with the funny little fork in the road.
 Stay left .
 Pop on over to Twitter for a spell and be sure not to miss LinkedIn.
 It makes for a good final destination.
 If you’re up for it, you can take a gander around Instagram – it’s no tourist spot but you might like what you see.
+Rest at Pinterest.

 LONG/EXTENDED BIO

-Acclaimed writer Sarah Lacey Vigue has authored various writing campaigns, literary works, and individual assets throughout the last two decades.
+Acclaimed writer Sarah Vigue has authored various writing campaigns, literary works, and individual assets throughout the last two decades.
 From being the featured short story “No Fish” in Shortcuts to several financially successful essays, she has written both long and short form, digital and print, fiction, and non-fiction.
 Because two B.A.s in English and Comparative Literature seldom cause the bat of an eye, Sarah scaled to the demands of rent, car, and school loans and became neither a jack-of-all-trades nor a king of none.
 Sarah became a queen of quite a few.

 With a love of analysis, implementing and fixing things, and people with chubby cheeks, she learned to wrangle creative projects and marketing collateral and how to keep both individuals and small tribes of children from recreating “Lord of the Flies,” even during Sunday school at church.
 When Sarah grew tired or writing for peanuts and suffering from a dramatic corporate layoff in 2008, she focused her love of strategy a comparative thinking on the digital marketing side of the corporate world.

 Luckily, this led to the unforgettable experience of writing about a myriad of pet products: Small dogs perked in an upright position, sporting their Wonder Woman bustiers and matching bottoms, a commercial grade tire inflator for horses that came with no directions forcing Sarah’s hand at inventing a highly ineffective way to clean horse hooves (but hey, she could have created far worse scenarios for that blow hose couldn’t she?), hardwood wardrobes and walk-in closets for shih tzus, princess blonde Goldilocks wigs that only came in XXL for German Shepherds, and sexy beach attire, no doubt so dogs and owners could better relate to one another.
 Honestly, the white lab in the string bikini looked like she was trying way too hard.
 It’s irrational to think that a flat, hairy chest could possibly pull off such a daring look.
-But it’s hard to judge a dog’s fashion faux paw when you spent an entire day wearing a duct tape tube top bra that gave you a uni-boob simply to see if the contraption would be a good undergarment for prom.
+But it’s hard to judge a dog’s fashion faux paw when you spent an entire day wearing a duct tape tube top bra that gave you a uni-boob simply to see if the contraption would be a good undergarment.

 Beyond copy writing and marketing project management, Sarah revived a long-held desire to create novels and other full-length books.
 Getting her feet wet in eBooks, Sarah wrote about highly technical topics like laser triangulation and its use for more precision alignment.
 With her love of learning and a knack for adaptability, Sarah pulled her teams into the digital world whether they wanted to learn it or not.
 This led to some mentorship opportunities and experiences that made Sarah even more multi-faceted, much to the shock of polite society and, well, snobs.
 Learning how to laser align catheters, probe bowling bowls to write case studies, and read insurance claims for fraud created a wacky mind with a wild sense of adventure.